George Raikes: Cricket

-Likely due to being resident in Portsmouth, Raikes played a first-class match for an Oxford University Past and Present against the touring Australians in the town at the United Services Recreation Ground in 1899.
+Likely due to him residing in Portsmouth, Raikes played a first-class match for an Oxford University Past and Present against the touring Australians in the town at the United Services Recreation Ground in 1899.
 The following year, he began playing for Hampshire, who possessed a weakened team, due in large part to the loss of many players to service in the Second Boer War.
-Debuting at Southampton against Derbyshire in the County Championship, scoring a pair of 40s and taking five wickets in the match.
-His successful start continued in his second match against Warwickshire, when he scored 60 runs and four wickets, while in his third match against Yorkshire, he top-scored with 77 in Hampshire's second innings.
+Debuting at Southampton against Derbyshire in the County Championship, he scored a pair of 40s and took five wickets in the match.
+His successful start continued in his second match against Warwickshire, when he scored 60 runs and took four wickets, while in his third match against Yorkshire, he top-scored with 77 in Hampshire's second innings.
 The following season, he made a further five appearances, before making a final appearance against Derbyshire in the 1902 County Championship.
 In nine first-class matches for Hampshire, he scored 409 runs at an average of 27.26, while with the ball he took 25 wickets at an average of 30.24.

 Following the end of his ecclesiastical duties in Portsmouth, Raikes returned to play for Norfolk in the Minor Counties Championship in 1904.
 At the time of his second spell with Norfolk, Raikes had become a leg spin bowler.
 He captained Norfolk to the Minor Counties Championship title in both 1905 and 1910, and played for the county until 1913, having made an additional 35 minor counties appearances.
 In total, Raikes scored 3,419 runs for Norfolk from 49 matches, in addition to taking 282 wickets; 57 of these wickets came in Norfolk's triumphant 1910 season.
 Despite having not played first-class cricket for a decade, Raikes later made a final first-class appearance in 1912 for an England XI against the touring Australians at Norwich.
 Solid in defence, but also able to score at a faster pace, he scored 816 runs in thirty first-class matches, while taking 71 wickets as a bowler.
 He was known to field predominantly at mid-off, taking thirty catches during his first-class career.